 Did you know helmets have an expiration date or that if a helmet isn’t put on correctly it becomes less effective?

-It is important that your helmet fits you correctly in order to actually protect you.
+Just like a proper bike fit, your helmet needs to fit correctly in order to protect you.
 You can learn how to make sure your Schwinn helmet fits properly by watching the video below featuring Gage Duke of Just Cuz Helmets Matter.